vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

     - Switch to the root user by running the su command and entering the root password.
     - Run this command:
          > `/opt/vmware/sddc-support/sos --enable-ssh-esxi --domain domain-name`
-2. On the Windows machine that is allocated to run the scripts, start Windows PowerShell.
+2. On the Windows machine that is allocated to run the scripts, start Windows PowerShell 7.x.
 3. Locate the home directory of the VMware.PowerManagement module by running this PowerShell command.
     > `(Get-Module -ListAvailable VMware.PowerManagement*).path`

-> For example, the full path to the module might be `C:\Program Files\WindowsPowerShell\Modules\VMware.PowerManagement\1.0.0.1000\VMware.PowerM anagement.psd1`.
+> For example, the full path to the module might be:
-C:\Program Files\WindowsPowerShell\Modules\VMware.PowerManagement\1.0.0.1000\VMware.PowerManagement.psd1
+    `C:\Program Files\WindowsPowerShell\Modules\VMware.PowerManagement\1.0.0.1000\VMware.PowerManagement.psd1`.
 4. Go to the SampleScripts folder that is located in the same folder as the `VMware.PowerManagement.psd1` file.
 5. To shut down or start up a VI workload domain, perform these steps.